KULeuven-Diepenbeek/osc-course/content/theory/c/chap1.md

 bool male = TRUE;
 ```

+These `#define` statements are **preprocessor flags**.
+These can be as simple as this example or as complex as switching on different CPU architectures and executing another set of rules depending on the outcome.
+Macros are expanded just before expanding, see the "compiling" section below.
+Intricate examples are visible at [Wikipedia](https://en.wikipedia.org/wiki/C_preprocessor).

 Typical C code that you may encounter due to lack of a bool: `if (result) {...}` where result is an `int`.
 This is in **no case** the same as [JavaScripts Truthy / Falsey](https://j11y.io/javascript/truthy-falsey/) construction!
 The number `0` is false. `EOF`,` NULL` or `\ 0` all evaluate to a number to use this.